 Borehole Heat Exchanger

 Geothermal energy characterizes the heat energy contained in rocks of the Earth’s crust and that can be either used as an energy source for space or water heating, or converted into electricity.
-Different technologies have been developed to access this energy resource, depending on its depth, on the presence of groundwater and on the purpose of utilization.
-Rocks are generally getting hotter with depth according to the geothermal gradient, and despite accessible high-temperature geothermal resources are limited to only a few geographical areas, harnessing the shallow low temperature geothermal resources available worldwide have been of growing interest since the 80’.
+Different technologies have been developed to access this energy resource, depending on its depth, on the presence of groundwater, and on the purpose of utilization.
+Rocks generally get hotter with depth according to the geothermal gradient, and although accessible high-temperature geothermal resources are limited to only a few geographical areas, harnessing the shallow low temperature geothermal resources available worldwide has been of growing interest since the 1980’s.
 In areas with no available groundwater, the energy contained in the shallow-subsurface can be accessed using vertical Borehole Heat Exchangers.
-Despite the total heat content of a rock is intrinsically linked to its temperature, the amount of energy that can be extracted from cooling the rock is expressed as:
+As the total heat content of a rock is intrinsically linked to its temperature, the amount of energy that can be extracted from cooling the rock is expressed as:

 Q = ∆T V(1−φ) ρc (2.1)